Priyadarshanvijay/CS-GY-6083-Cookzilla-Boilerplate/readme.md

 9. Open browser and navigate to http://localhost:8081

 # FatEar Project Logs:
-1. login and new user registration page
+1. login and new user registration page [x]

-2. browse songs and search for songs at /music
+2. browse songs and search for songs at /music  -- backend TODO
-3. Playsong page -- and provide option to review and rate
+   1. Find the titles, artists, and albums of songs of a particular genre and/or with an average rating above some threshold and/or by a particular artist, etc.

-4. Profile page for registered users
+3. Profile page for registered users
-   1. account info
+   1. account info -- (optional)
-      user should be able to manage their profile, pwd, and personal info.
+      user should be able to manage their profile, pwd, and personal info. (optional)
-   2. personal recommendation
-   3. playlist
+   2. playlist -- TODO
       1. create, modify, delete, make public/private, etc.
-   4. review and rate
+   3. review and rate
+      1. review [x]
+      2. rate
-   5. manage friend requests
+   4. manage friend requests [x] -- need to update frontend
+      1. accept or reject
+      2. issue a request to another user
-   6. display new items of interest -- new reviews by friends or followers, new songs by artists
+   5. display new items of interest -- new reviews by friends or followers,

-5. (optional) see friends or followers personal page -- their reviews, ratings, profiles, events, etc.
+      1. new songs by artists -- TODO update SQL query